gavinworkman/SecondBrain/Draft 1.md

 - Findings from Fuller et al. (match and training injuries).

+_Soccer fields were among the first to fully utilize turf, and with soccer being the most popular sport in the world, many studies have ana_

 - Discuss distinctions between injury rates for acute versus overuse injuries.

 - Highlight Steffen et al.’s large-scale analysis of young female football players.